Permissionless-Software-Foundation/ipfs-p2wdb-service/README.md

 ### P2WDB Architecture

 Each blockchain will have its own P2WDB instance that is specific to that blockchain.
 The local P2WDB can be written-to by providing a proof-of-burn on that blockchain.
-A proof-of-burn is simply a transaction ID (TXID), where a specific quantity of a specific token (e.g. 0.01 [PSF tokens](https://psfoundation.cash)) was burned in that transaction.
+A proof-of-burn is simply a transaction ID (TXID), where a specific quantity of a specific token (e.g. $0.01 USD in [PSF tokens](https://psfoundation.cash)) was burned in that transaction.
 That is the 'ticket' that lets a user write new data to the database.
-Anyone can read from the database.
+Anyone can read from the database for free.

-All the local P2WDBs will feed into a global P2WDB, which will be blockchain agnostic.
+The first P2WDB instance focuses on the BCH blockchain.
+When other blockchains are incorporated, the blockchain-specific P2WDBs will feed into a global P2WDB, which will be blockchain agnostic.
 This does not require any effort on the users part.
-Any data written to a local P2WDB will be automatically added to the global P2WDB.
+Any data written to a blockchain-specific P2WDB will be automatically added to the global P2WDB.
 In this way, the P2WDB can function as a cross-blockchain communication medium and data provider.

 ### Backups